Are people still reading and following blogs?

 Content marketing and search engine optimization are important reasons why you should continue to be an active blogger.
 Keywords are the pillars that search engines are built on, and this is not going to change anytime soon.

-As for content marketing, you can use blogs to promote products and services, but make that you provide interesting context to go with your marketing efforts.
+As for content marketing, you can use blogs to promote products and services, but make sure that you provide interesting context to go with your marketing efforts.

 Let’s say you operate a neighborhood pizzeria; getting more customers to visit your establishment is something that you can accomplish with coupons, which can in turn be offered on a blog post, however, you will get better results when you include information that is either newsworthy or fascinating.